avz-dev/paper-route/README.md

 ![figure 12](resources/winter-shop.png)
 Once the final level has been purchased, the player will have earned enough to end the game.
 ![figure 13](resources/end.png)

+## Contributions

+**Andrew** served as the lead programmer, writing all of the game code.
+Additionally, Andrew also created much of the art in the game including all backgrounds, buildings, UI elements, and the dollar bill sprite.

+**Gale** served as an artist on the game.
+Gale created the character sprite as well as all of the obstacle sprites.

+**Chris** served as the producer, preparing game design documents and presentation.
+Chris also compiled free-use sounds to be used in the game.